MohamedGalal-2/Scientific-Calculator/README.md

 Contributions are welcome!
 If you find any bugs or want to add new features, please feel free to open an issue or submit a pull request.

 ### License
-This project is licensed under the MIT License.
+This project contains my own code for a simple ccientific calculator.
+Feel free to use for any purpose.